byellin/IDD-Fa19-Lab7/README.md

 [Video Link](https://youtu.be/4J-cAtJFAm8)

+This is a link to my video doorbell (Same as link in C).
+Once I got the rest of the lab to work the code stopped properly running from Arduino.
+I was getting the following error message:

+Sketch uses 2066 bytes (6%) of program storage space.
+Maximum is 32256 bytes.
+Global variables use 201 bytes (9%) of dynamic memory, leaving 1847 bytes for local variables.
+Maximum is 2048 bytes.
+avrdude: ser_open(): can't open device "/dev/cu.SLAB_USBtoUART": No such file or directory Problem uploading to board.
+See http://www.arduino.cc/en/Guide/Troubleshooting#upload for suggestions.

 ## Part B. Web Camera

 **a.
 Compare `helloYou/server.js` and `IDD-Fa18-Lab7/pictureServer.js`.
 What elements had to be added or changed to enable the web camera?
 (Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)**